wp-plugins/facebook-page-albums/readme.txt

 Once set up the API key and Facebook Page's address in admin panel, you can call **`facebook_page_albums_get_album_list`** or **`facebook_page_albums_get_photo_list`** function to get album/photo list.

+Or you just copy 'themes/example' in your themes folder, and activate in admin panel. you will see album list and photo list of facebook page.

 This plugin is using <a href="https://developers.facebook.com/docs/php/gettingstarted/">Facebook PHP SDK</a>.

 ### Demo ###